Home arrow Managing CRM arrow CRM Value Chain

 The process is reflexive in the sense that there is backwards and forwards interdependence between the five stages.
 For example, analysis at stage 1 (customer portfolio analysis) leads to a decision about which customers the company will serve.
 This decision determines the composition of the value proposition (stage 4).
 If the company does not have the competencies to deliver, either alone or in partnership with other organizations, the proposition that customers want, then the company will need to review its target market decision.

-You can download powerpoint slide on CRM and marketing strategy here.
+You can download 20 amazing presentation slides on marketing x branding strategy HERE.

 Top!